grafana/grafana/docs/sources/index.md

 a pluggable panel architecture.
 It currently has rich support for for [Graphite](http://graphite.readthedocs.org/en/latest/), [InfluxDB](http://influxdb.org) and [OpenTSDB](http://opentsdb.net).
 But supports other data sources via plugins.

-It is most common usage is for infrastructure monitoring, application monitoring and metric analytics.
+It is most commonly used for infrastructure monitoring, application monitoring and metric analytics.
 But Grafana has an open architecture and design that enabled is to be used in other domains as well, like home automation, weather and industrial sensors analytics.